SyluxDX/daily-timer/README.md

 # daily-timer
-A Timer for Daily Standup meetings
+A Timer for Daily Standup meetings for the termianl

+For a timer with graphical interface see sister project (Daily Timer GUI)[https://github.com/SyluxDX/daily-timer-gui]

 # Key Mapping
 | Key         | Action                              |